Defect Solutions of the Non-reciprocal Cahn-Hilliard Model: Spirals and Targets

-where the parameter $\alpha$ measures the strength of the non-reciprocal interactions between $\phi_1$ and $\phi_2$.
-Conservation of particle numbers for both species makes it impossible to eliminate $\alpha$ using a global phase transformation as is customarily done for CGL equation \cite{aranson2002}.
-The length scales of interest are the system size $L$, the spinodal instability cutoff length $\ell$ which for \eqref{eq:nrch} is set to unity, and the length scale governing the oscillatory features $\ell_\alpha = \ell/\sqrt{\alpha}$ \cite{Note1}.
+where the parameter $\alpha$ quantifies the non-reciprocal interactions and $\alpha>0$ implies that $\phi_1$ chases $\phi_2$.
+Conservation of particle numbers for both species makes it impossible to eliminate $\alpha$ using a global phase transformation as is customarily done for the CGL equation \cite{aranson2002}.
+The length scales of interest are the system size $L$, the spinodal instability cutoff length $\ell$ which for \eqref{eq:nrch} is set to unity, and the length scale $\ell_\alpha = \ell/\sqrt{\alpha}$ that governs the oscillatory features of \eqref{eq:nrch} \cite{Note1}.
 Travelling wave solutions of \eqref{eq:nrch} have the form